-- Creativity is what makes a course interesting to drive - What is creativity in course design? - Rewarding those who find the right amount of skill, aggression, and discipline - Placing challenge in the design without making it "painful" - Setting up an often used maneuver in a different manner - Including a variety of different turn-types and transients - Be creative and innovative - When you come up with a new concept that you believe to be new and creative, take a moment to analyze it - Is it so creative that it has become BIZARRE? - If so, modify the idea or forget it, because it will not be well received by most drivers
+- Creativity is what makes a course interesting to drive - What is creativity in course design? - Rewarding those with the right amount of skill, aggression, experience and discipline - Placing challenge in the design without making it "painful" or too much input density - Using chalk lines in a variety of visually interesting and helpful ways - Setting up an often used maneuver in a different manner - Including a variety of different turn-types and transients - Be creative and innovative but avoid the bizarre - When you come up with a new concept that you believe to be new and creative, take a moment to analyze it - Is it so creative that it has become bizarre? - If so, modify the idea or forget it, because it will not be well received by most drivers